Irfan-riyaz/Personality-Prediction-System-via-CV-Analysis/README.md

-# 📸 Image Recognition with OpenCV – CodeClause Internship
+# 🧠 Personality Prediction via CV Analysis – CodeClause Internship

 ## 🔍 Project Overview
-This project uses OpenCV in Python to perform image recognition tasks such as face detection, object detection, or shape recognition.
+This project uses Natural Language Processing (NLP) and Machine Learning to analyze the text content of resumes (CVs) and predict the candidate’s personality type.

 ## ✅ Technologies Used
 - Python
+- NLP (NLTK / spaCy)
-- OpenCV
+- Scikit-learn
-- NumPy, Matplotlib (optional for visualization)
 - Google Colab

 ## 🛠 How to Run
-1. Open the Colab notebook.
-2. Upload the image file(s).
-3. Run all cells sequentially.
+1. Upload sample CV files (in `.txt` or `.pdf` format).
+2. Run each cell in sequence:
+   - Data loading
+   - Preprocessing
+   - Feature extraction
+   - Model training & prediction

 ## 🔁 Restart Instructions
 - To restart runtime and clear outputs: